Atri-Labs/atrilabs-engine/README.md

 Atri framework is a full-stack web development framework for Python developers. [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Check%20out%20this%20new%20full-stack%20web%20development%20framework:%20&url=https://github.com/Atri-Labs/atrilabs-engine&via=atrilabs&hashtags=webframework,fullstack,react,python)

 - Frontend development: Use our powerful visual builder to create frontend or write React code
-- Backend development: Write backend using our Python API that is inspired from Unity's game engine
 - Deployment support: Use our CLI to deploy at your platform of choice such as AWS, GitHub Pages, etc. or Atri cloud

 ## Watch the 1 min introduction video to Atri framework 👇